Brightline team

 2. Create space for conversation — when your child is ready.

 Your child might not be ready to talk about how they’re feeling right away, and that’s okay.
 Make space to comfort them and ensure they feel safe — let them know that you’ve made time for them and are here to listen to their concerns when they are ready.
-Start the conversation with open-ended questions like, “Do you want to talk about the shooting in Colorado Springs?” or “How can I make you feel comfortable or safe while we talk about this?”
+Start the conversation with open-ended questions like, “Do you want to talk about the shooting that happened?” or “How can I make you feel comfortable or safe while we talk about this?”
 Allow them to talk as little or as much as they’re comfortable.

 3. Speak directly about what has happened.